microsoft/api-guidelines/Guidelines.md

 ```

 ##### Percent complete
-Sometimes it is impossible for services to know with any accuracy when an operation will complete.
+Sometimes services can't know with any accuracy when an operation will complete.
 Which makes using the Retry-After header problematic.
 In that case, services MAY include, in the operationStatus JSON, a percent complete field.